Seth-Wolfgang/PyVSparse/README.md

 Python wrapper for [IVSparse](https://github.com/Seth-Wolfgang/IVSparse) \
 Link to paper on [ArXiv](https://arxiv.org/abs/2309.04355)

+## Documentation

+Link to GitHub Pages: [Docs](https://seth-wolfgang.github.io/PyVSparse/)

 IVSparse is a library for Index-and-Value Compressed Sparse Column (IVCSC) and Value Compressed Sparse Column (VCSC). \
-Each are methods to losslessly compress redundant sparse matrices while keeping them usable (iterable). \
+Each are methods to losslessly compress redundant sparse matrices while keeping them usable (iterable).

 For a vector: